CoronaSophium/AutoFenceGate/README.md

 - Automatic fence gate opening/closing:
     * Only messes with fence gates that are closed when you approach them
 - Automatic door interaction, works with:
-	* Town buildings
+	* Town buildings (entrance and indoors)
 	* Farm buildings (coops, barns)
-	* Mine shaft elevator
-	* Mine shaft ladders to the next level
+	* Mine shaft (elevators, ladders)
-- Addition of a tiny, transluscent ghost that hurriedly closes fence gates behind you
+- Addition of a tiny, transluscent fairy that hurriedly closes fence gates behind you

 Installation
 ---